Bedrock-OSS/bedrock-wiki/docs/scripting/starting-scripts.md

 ## Create your first project

-Currently, script can only be used in behavior packs.
+Currently, scripts can only be used in behavior packs.

 In the behavior pack manifest, you need to add a `script` module and set an `entry` point for your script project.
 Currently, only `"javascript"` is supported as a valid language.